behoof4mind/lazy-jira/README.md

 # lazy-jira

-A fast, minimal, Neovim-native Jira client designed for real‑world daily usage.
+A fast, minimal, Neovim-native Jira client designed for real-world daily usage.
 It gives you **Kanban boards**, **issue viewer**, **status transitions**,
 **comment editing with Markdown → ADF**, **description editing**,
 **assignee picker**, and a beautiful floating UI — all inside Neovim.